ALPON Cloud

 Registration bonus

-The first 5 ALPON X4 and first 5 ALPON X5 AI devices registered to a customer account each receive a $30 balance bonus.
+The first 5 ALPON X4 and the first 5 ALPON X5 AI devices registered to a customer account each receive a $30 balance bonus.
 The credit is applied automatically at registration and covers monthly fees and Pay-As-You-Go usage.

-Fleet Management
+Fleet management

 Tags